pa-nic/homebridge-digitalSTROM/README.md

 The plugin makes use of both, the [old](https://developer.digitalstrom.org/Architecture/dss-json.pdf) and [new](https://developer.digitalstrom.org/api/#overview--apartment-status) digitalSTROM API.

-While the old API is mainly used to login and apply changes, the new API is used to get details about the apparment structure, device statuses and listen on a websocket channel for status changes.
+While the old API is mainly used to login and apply changes, the new API is used to get details about the appartment structure, device statuses and listen on a websocket channel for status changes.

 I'd like to completely switch to the new API at some point.
 With the limited documentation available I was not yet able to change the authentication/session handling and executing scenarios to the new API.